1840s: Daniel C. McKenzie

 they may err, at this moment all our earthly interests are in jeopardy — Duncan McKenzie

 After the Republic of Texas was annexed in 1845, Mexico responded by cutting off diplomatic relations with the United States.
 President Polk sent John Slidell from Louisiana to negotiate the contested border with the Mexicans; President Herrera of Mexico refused to see Slidell.
-At this point Polk sent US troops under Zachary Taylor, who eventually moved his men into disputed border territory.
-Manifest destiny being the philosophy of the powerful southern members of Congress, it approved Polk’s call for war after Taylor’s troops were fired upon by Mexicans defending themselves against American incursions into what they considered their territory.
+Polk had sent US troops under Zachary Taylor, who eventually moved his men into disputed border territory.
+Manifest destiny being the philosophy of the powerful southern members of Congress, it agreed with Polk’s call for war after Taylor’s troops were fired upon by Mexicans defending themselves against American incursions into what they considered their territory.

-The support in the United States for war was overwhelmingly from the southern states.
-Daniel McKenzie, among other Covington County young men, was not alone in Mississippi in his fervor to volunteer.
-President Polk designated which states would send militia troops and how many from each state.
-Mississippi was called to send only one regiment of 1000 volunteer militia.
-According to author Sam Olden in “Mississippi and the U.S.-Mexican War, 1846-1848,” the response was so great in the state that “an estimated 17,000 boys were in Vicksburg wanting to enlist.”
-Many were sent home.
-The Fencibles began by gathering men for their company from Covington and surrounding counties – thirty from Copiah County, according to Kenneth McKenzie.
+The Fencibles had begun by gathering men for their company from Covington and surrounding counties – thirty from Copiah County, according to Kenneth McKenzie.
 Governor Brown ordered them to march to Jackson without an officer.
 In Jackson, MS the group elected Ben C. Buckly Captain.
-Evidently, an argument then arose as to First Lieutenant’s place, “but by fraud we were choised out, we revolted and broke the company.”
+Evidently, an argument then arose as to First Lieutenant’s place.
+As Kenneth explains, “but by fraud we were choised out, we revolted and broke the company.”
 Characteristically erring in judgement on the side of paranoia, Kenneth claims that Governor Brown was partial to the others when he sent the Covington boys home.
 Truth be told, they probably simply had too many volunteers.
 Kenneth goes on to say that the Covington boys raised several thousand dollars to pay their own expenses as volunteers.